min69u/Reforestation/README.md

-## A beekeeper was indicted after he confessed to years of stealing at work.
-They charged him with emBEEzlement
+## A cannibal is someone who is fed up with people.